Nonequilibrium dynamics of suppression, revival, and loss of charge order in a laser pumped electron-phonon system

-The responses in the charge sector, panel (c), is very different. $S^n_{\bf Q}$ falls sharply from $1$ to $\sim 0.15$ within $t \sim \tau_0$, then has roughly fixed amplitude oscillations for $t \lesssim \tau_s$, and then abruptly collapses.
+The response in the charge sector, panel (c), is very different. $|n_{\bf Q}|$ falls sharply from $1$ to $\sim 0.15$ within $t \sim \tau_0$, then has roughly fixed amplitude oscillations for $t \lesssim \tau_s$, and then abruptly collapses.
 We do not see any prominent power law tail (at least at this value of $E_0$) unlike in $|x_{\bf Q}|$.
 Panels (b) and (d) show the corresponding Fourier transforms.
 Both of these have the usual peaks at $\Omega_{\bf Q}$.